 We are grateful for our partners who have had, and continue to have, the courage to embark on a journey of transformation one household, one church and one community at a time.
 As an old Swahili proverb reassures, “The careful traveler goes far.”

 Thank you for your continued support.

 Heidi Dessecker joined World Relief in 2010 and has served in both the US and International Programs.
-She currently serves as the Program Officer for Democratic Republic of Congo, South Sudan, and Sudan.
+She previously served as the Program Officer for Democratic Republic of Congo, South Sudan, and Sudan.
 Heidi is passionate about gender issues and reaching women in some of today’s most complex crises.